 We offer an open door policy where parents/carers are welcome any time to make an appointment to meet with either a subject teacher or tutor or any other teacher, and discuss how their child is progressing.
-Parents/carers can contact staff members: directly by email, through the school office by emailing reception@perins.hants.sch.uk or calling 01962 734361.
+Parents/carers can contact staff members: through the Family Engagement Team by emailing school@perins.hants.sch.uk or calling 01962 734361.